ayushkumarshah/ayushkumarshah.github.io/_pages/about.md

 ## News

-- (Sept 27-28, 2022): Co-presented a poster on "Reconstructing the Structure of Molecular Diagrams in PDF Documents using a CNN-Attention-Based Parsing Model" at the Molecule Maker Lab Institute (MMLI) All-Institute Retreat at University of Illinois Urbana-Champaign (UIUC).
+- (Sept 27-28, 2022): Co-presented a poster on "Reconstructing the Structure of Molecular Diagrams in PDF Documents using a CNN-Attention-Based Parsing Model" at the **Molecule Maker Lab Institute (MMLI) All-Institute Retreat at University of Illinois Urbana-Champaign (UIUC)**.

+- (Sep 5, 2021) Gave a guest lecture on “Bayesian Decision Theory” for RIT’s undergraduate course - Intro to Machine Learning (40 students).

 - (Aug 28, 2022): Successfully completed **Applied Scientist Intern** at Amazon (Alexa AI).
 Started as **Graduate Teaching Assisstant (GTA)** for the undergraduate course CSCI-335 Machine Learning.